mgrip/react-cli/README.md

+# This repository is now archived
+This project was originally created as an alternative to the [Ink](https://github.com/vadimdemedes/ink) library, as a separate renderer for a real React component tree, for the command line.
+Ink has since changed its architecture to also become just a separate renderer, allowing the use of the actual React library.
+With this change, react-cli adds no extra value beyond the capabilities of the Ink library, which has a much larger user-base and its better supported.

 # ReactCLI

 ReactCLI is a react renderer for the command line.
 All of the benefits of React, right in your terminal.